 Professional legal advice is always recommended when you are drawing up or changing your Will.

-If you would like more information on legacy giving, please contact the Development Director, Karen McDonald.
+If you would like more information on legacy giving, please contact the Head of External Relations, Karen McDonald.